inkstitch/inkstitch/collections/_fonts/en/namskout_ags.md

 [More details (in  French) on using this font can be found here.](https://lyogau.over-blog.com/2024/06/broderie-en-relief-mousse-puffy-ou-autre.html)

 ###  Namskout Tartan

 Namskout Tartan is a  tartan font.
 Each letter has its own tartan, therefore embroidering it as is is not for the faint of heart !
 Quite a few threads changes are required.
 However for a less work intense (but also less colorful) variation with only one tartan shared by all leters, see  [this](https://inkstitch.org//fr/tutorials/make_tartan_font_easier/)

 ## In real life:

 {% include folder-galleries path="fonts/namskout_ags/" %}

+## License

 [Download Font License](https://github.com/inkstitch/inkstitch/tree/main/fonts/namskout_AGS/LICENSE)